 The 250CE was a coupe variant of Mercedes first generation E-class.
 Designated by code as the W114, these coupes were produced from 1968 to 1976 with a significant facelift in 1973.
-The coupe in this review is a pre-facelift model, most notably different externally by its smaller front grill, double bumpers and corrugated rear lights.
+The coupe in this review is a pre-facelift model, most notably different externally by its smaller front grill, double bumpers and smooth rear lights.

 Price and Availability.

 Approx. 67,000 coupes were delivered Worldwide which is not a large number, even at that time.
-As a sports car they were overshadowed by the W113 Pagoda models, so a lot have ended up at wreckers.
+As a sports car they were overshadowed by the W113 and W107 SL models, so a lot ended up at wreckers.
 Fortunately, they were very well built, so the remaining cars that escaped wrecking are now finding good homes.
 At the time of this review, good W114 coupes start from $35,000 (Aust) and can extend well past $50,000 for near mint examples.
 Low mileage original examples are particularly sought after as these cars are not only collectable but still very practical and modern to drive.

 First impression/ Delight

 The W114 cars have always been relatively “Boxy”, especially the sedan variants.
 The coupes however were much more graceful due to a longer boot lid and lower roof line.
 The word that comes to mind as a first impression is “Pretty”.
 It’s not sporty, aggressive or sexy, but will still turn heads with it’s bright front face and abundance of chrome trimmings.

 Happy to meet.